 And who am I to criticize?
 I’ve not done a Sundance/Cannes level screencast myself.
 Heck, mine have not even approached public access channel quality.

 Of course, I am basing this in a rather poor sampling (well just everyone I have bothered to tray and watch).

 So while we hone the craft in digital story telling, why do we not use some of the same approaches in teaching how to do screencasts?
 Why do we focus only on the tools and not the craft?

 And like most movie reviews, this is 10000% subjective and your mileage may vary.
 But for me… most screencasts are useful when I cannot sleep and need a nap.

-The post "Movie Review: Shallow Plot, Flat Character, Lack of Direction" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2008/08/movie-review/) on August 15, 2008.
+The post "Movie Review: Shallow Plot, Flat Character, Lack of Direction" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2008/08/movie-review/) on August 15, 2008.